Augmentation varieties and disk potentials II: Classification results

 We describe some classification results in the case that the Legendrian is a horizontal lift of a Lagrangian torus orbit in a toric variety.
 By the equivalence with geometric invariant theory quotients, one may obtain a classification of disks in toric varieties as in Cho-Oh \cite{chooh:fano}.
-Recall from Delzant \cite{delzant} that any projective toric variety is a symplectic quotient of a vector space.
+Recall from Delzant \cite{delzant} that any projective toric variety is equivariantly symplectomorphic to a symplectic quotient of a vector space by a Hamiltonian torus action.

-\begin{definition} A {\em symplectic toric manifold} is a compact connected symplectic manifold $Y$ with an effective action of a torus $T$ of half the dimension of of $Y$; by \cite{delzant} such actions are classified by their moment polytope $P$ and generic stabilizer. \end{definition}

 The polytopes occurring are called {\em Delzant polytopes}, and have the property that the primitive lattice vectors to the facets at any vertex form a lattice basis.
 Let $Y_P$ be a symplectic toric manifold correponding to a Delzant polytope $P$ as in \cite{delzant}.

-\begin{theorem} Any compact toric symplectic manifold $Y_P$ is the symplectic quotient $ \C^k \qu H$ for some Hamiltonian action of a torus $H$ with moment map $\Psi: \C^k \to \h^\dual $ so that the torus action on $Y_P$ is that of the residual action of $U(1)^k/H$. \end{theorem}

 This description was used by Cho-Oh \cite{chooh:fano} to obtain a description of the holomorphic disks bounding toric moment fibers.
 As explained in Kirwan's thesis \cite{ki:coh}, the toric variety may be obtained alternatively as the K\"ahler quotient of the semistable locus by the complexified group action.
 Denote the semistable locus, given as the union of orbits of the complex orbit through the zero level set, by

 The \textit{K\"ahler quotient} is the quotient of the stable locus by the complexified group action

 and is diffeomorphic to the symplectic quotient as explained in \cite{ki:coh}.
 Here we use the assumption that $H_\C$ acts with only finite stabilizers on the semistable locus.
 Let $\Pi$ be a Lagrangian orbit of the residual group $T = U(1)^k/ H$ acting on $Y_P$.